 At Bedford Park campus, all Security staff have been trained in First Aid.
 First Aid is also available from Flinders Health Service.

-The University is committed to the proper management of occupational health, safety and welfare and aims to provide a safe and healthy workplace for its staff, students, contractors and visitors by having a planned and systematic approach to the management of occupational health, safety and welfare and injury management.
+The University is committed to the proper management of work health, safety and welfare and aims to provide a safe and healthy workplace for its staff, students, contractors and visitors by having a planned and systematic approach to the management of work health, safety and injury management.

-The Occupational Health, Safety and Injury Management page displays important information and policies you should familiarise yourself with.
-Some of these include the Occupational Health, Safety and Welfare Policy, children on campus, smoking, drugs and alcohol on campus, working in hot conditions, electrical safety, manual handling, event safety, dealing with snakes, wasps and bees and avoiding slips, trips and falls as well as other health and well-being links.
+The Work Health, Safety and Injury Management page displays important information and policies you should familiarise yourself with.
+Some of these include the Work Health and Safety Policy, children on campus, smoking, drugs and alcohol on campus, working in hot conditions, electrical safety, manual handling, event safety, dealing with snakes, wasps and bees and avoiding slips, trips and falls as well as other health and well-being links.

 If you are a supervisor, you need to complete the online course 'Occupational Health and Safety Program for Supervisors ' which is available through FLO (Flinders Learning Online).